-Communication Engagement in Critical Perseverance Teamwork The ability to Learning Thinking The ability to The ability to convey and The desire to learn The ability to continue contribute receive and grow, reason effectively, working constructively to large information displaying focused using systems through a and small group effectively, attention, thinking, make problem when settings while including participation, analytical obstacles arise, establishing and elements of oral, eagerness to judgments and displaying and maintaining healthy written, non- reflect on decisions, solve thinking and rewarding verbal and experiences and non-familiar "outside the relationships with listening skills expand learning, problems in both box" when diverse individuals and desire to conventional and solving and groups, including return to activities innovative ways. problems. instructors and peers.
+Communication Engagement in Critical Thinking Perseverance Teamwork The ability to Learning The ability to The ability to The ability to convey and The desire to learn reason effectively, continue contribute receive and grow, using systems working constructively to large information displaying focused thinking, make through a and small group effectively, attention, analytical problem when settings while including participation, judgments and obstacles arise, establishing and elements of oral, eagerness to decisions, solve displaying and maintaining healthy written, reflect on non-familiar thinking and rewarding non-verbal and experiences and problems in both "outside the relationships with listening skills expand learning, conventional and box" when diverse individuals and desire to innovative ways. solving and groups, including return to activities problems. instructors and peers.